 - Question-and-answer session participation, starting at 10:05am, by Scotiabank's Brian Porter, President and Chief Executive Officer, at the RBC Capital Markets Canadian Bank CEO Conference in Toronto, on January 14, 2014.
 Webcast

 Forward-Looking StatementsOur public communications often include oral or written forward-looking statements.
-Statements of this type are included in this document, and may be included in other filings with Canadian securities regulators or the United States Securities and Exchange Commission, or in other communications.
-All such statements are made pursuant to the “safe harbour” provisions of the United States Private Securities Litigation Reform Act of 1995 and any applicable Canadian securities legislation.
-Forward-looking statements include, but are not limited to, statements made in the Management’s Discussion and Analysis in the Bank’s 2013 Annual Report under the headings “Overview – Outlook”, for Group Financial Performance “Outlook”, for each business segment “Outlook” and in other statements regarding the Bank’s objectives, strategies to achieve those objectives, expected financial results (including those in the area of risk management), and the outlook for the Bank’s businesses and for the Canadian, United States and global economies.
+Statements of this type are included in this document, and may be included in other filings with Canadian securities regulators or the U.S. Securities and Exchange Commission, or in other communications.
+All such statements are made pursuant to the “safe harbour” provisions of the U.S. Private Securities Litigation Reform Act of 1995 and any applicable Canadian securities legislation.
+Forward-looking statements may include, but are not limited to, statements made in this Management’s Discussion and Analysis in the Bank’s 2014 Annual Report under the headings “Overview-Outlook,” for Group Financial Performance “Outlook,” for each business segment “Outlook” and in other statements regarding the Bank’s objectives, strategies to achieve those objectives, expected financial results (including those in the area of risk management), and the outlook for the Bank’s businesses and for the Canadian, U.S. and global economies.
 Such statements are typically identified by words or phrases such as “believe,” “expect,” “anticipate,” “intent,” “estimate,” “plan,” “may increase,” “may fluctuate,” and similar expressions of future or conditional verbs, such as “will,” “should,” “would” and “could.”

-For more information, see the “Risk Management” section starting on page 60 of the Bank’s 2013 Annual Report.
-Material economic assumptions underlying the forward-looking statements are set out in the 2013 Annual Report under the headings “Overview – Outlook”, as updated by quarterly reports, and for each business segment “Outlook”.
-These “Outlook” sections are based on the Bank’s views and the actual outcome is uncertain.
+For more information, see the “Risk Management” section starting on page 65 of the Bank’s 2014 Annual Report.
+Material economic assumptions underlying the forward-looking statements contained in this document are set out in the 2014 Annual Report under the heading “Overview-Outlook,” as updated by quarterly reports; and for each business segment “Outlook”.
+The “Outlook” sections in this document are based on the Bank’s views and the actual outcome is uncertain.
 Readers should consider the above-noted factors when reviewing these sections.
 The preceding list of important factors is not exhaustive.
 When relying on forward-looking statements to make decisions with respect to the Bank and its securities, investors and others should carefully consider the preceding factors, other uncertainties and potential events.
 The Bank does not undertake to update any forward-looking statements, whether written or oral, that may be made from time to time by or on its behalf.